qlu-lab/TITANS/README.md

 | Z | -1.013548 | The Z test statistic for testing transmission disequilibrium. |
 | P | 0.310798 | The P-value for testing transmission disequilibrium. |

-**Interpretation:** This trio-based TWAS was based on `FAKE_GENE` on chromosome 1, with `10` SNPs in the GE imputation model.
-After post-imputation QC and checking for variant consistency between GE model and genotyping data, `10` SNPs remain in our analysis.
+**Interpretation:** This trio-based TWAS was based on `FAKE_GENE` on chromosome 1, with `10` SNPs in the gene expression imputation model.
+After post-imputation QC and checking for variant consistency between gene expression model and genotyping data, `10` SNPs remain in our analysis.
 The disease effect size of `FAKE_GENE` estimated by conditional logistic regression is `7.31388`, the direction of `Beta` indicates that the higher expression raises the disease risk.
 The P-value is `0.310798`, indicating that the gene is not significantly associated with the disease.
 In other words, `FAKE_GENE` is not considered associating with the disease in `FAKE_TISSUE.`

 #### 4. Use TITANS to perform trio-based TWAS